 What’s wintery cold days without a delicious and classic carrot cake 🙂 I love carrot cakes, I was the one who introduced them to my younger siblings when I first got into baking and it’s been a favourite cake since then 🙂

-My family and I like moist, soft and lightly spiced carrot cakes without all those chunky nuts or dried fruits and things in the cake like some people do.
-This is my favourite pure and simple, no tweaks and addins carrot cake.
-I haven’t dismissed all of you guys though, who do like chunky carrot cakes and have added some notes on how to incorporate these into the carrot cake.
+My family and I like moist, soft and lightly spiced carrot cakes with no additional add ins like nuts or dried fruits or things like that.
+We just enjoy it all velvety and smooth especially with the cream cheese frosting 😍.
+It’s just how we do it here, simple, quick and delicious.
+I haven’t dismissed all of you guys though, who do like chunky carrot cakes and have added some notes below on how to incorporate these into the carrot cake 😊.

 I have a new found obsession with drizzling caramel sauce on my carrot cake 😋 it’s so insanely delicious, pairs so well with the flavours! 😍